WorkOfStan/seablast-interfaces/README.md

 - **Consistent API**: Ensures that all components adhering to the `Seablast` standards follow a consistent API, making it easier for developers to work with the ecosystem.

 ## Usage
-To use the interfaces defined in `Seablast/Interfaces` within your project, simply include the repository as a dependency in your `composer.json` file:
+To use the interfaces defined in `Seablast\Interfaces` within your project, simply include the repository as a dependency in your `composer.json` file:

 ```json
 {